You are here

 MSI's access request process is used to establish a research project at MSI and gain access to the laboratory's resources.
 If you are already have an MSI account you can activate Labs access via myMSI.

 To get physical access to the CGL, you need to have an active MSI lab account and an active U Card.
-Please bring your U Card to the MSI administrative office in 599 Walter any weekday between 8:00 and 4:00 to be verified.
+Either bring your U Card to the MSI administrative office in 599 Walter any weekday between 8:00 and 4:00 to be verified, or send the following information to email@example.com with the subject heading "U-Card Access to the CGL".
+In the email provide your full legal name, your student/staff ID number, your U Card number, your primary PI, the email you would like associated, and your phone number.
 It may take until the next business day for your U Card to be programmed.
 Once your U Card is programmed, you will have access to the Cargill Building and the CGL 24 hours a day, 7 days a week.

 The lab provides Institute researchers with access to Linux, Windows, and Mac workstations along with the associated software.
 For a complete listing, visit the CGL Hardware webpage.